kenkeiras/clone-this-wiki/content/clone this wiki.md

 # License

-Any original content can be considered under [WTFPL](http://www.wtfpl.net/) licence (copied below), any non-original content belongs to its author:
+Any original content can be considered under [WTFPL](http://www.wtfpl.net/) license (copied below), any non-original content belongs to its author:

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004